balsoft/parki-ar-minda-bot/README.md

 ### Required database hackery

-Currently there's no way to add or remove bot admins from the bot itself.
-You have to manually edit the database.
+Currently there's no way to add or remove bot admins from the bot itself on startup.
+After starting the bot and sending `/start` to it, you have to manually edit the database.

+This is also useful if you accidentally lock yourself out for some reason.

 To add an admin, we must: